Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences

 \subsection{Blocking pairs and stable matchings}

 Given a preference profile~$\Pot$ for a set~$V$ of agents, a \emph{matching}~$M\subseteq E(G)$ is a subset of disjoint pairs~$\{x,y\}$ of agents with $x\neq y$ (or edges in $E(G)$), where $E(G)$ is the set of edges in the corresponding acceptability graph~$G$.
-For a pair~$\{x,y\}$ of agents, if $\{x,y\}\in M$, then let $M(x)$ denote the corresponding partner~$y$ of agent~$x$; otherwise we call~$\{x,y\}$ \emph{unmatched}.
-We write $M(x)=\bot$ if agent~$x$ has \emph{no partner}, i.e., if agent~$x$ is not involved in any pair in~$M$.
-An unmatched pair~$\{x,y\}\in E(G)\setminus M$ \emph{is blocking} $M$ if the pair ``prefers'' to be matched with each other rather than staying in their current state, i.e., it holds that
+Slightly abusing notation, given an agent~$x\in V$, if there exists an agent~$y\in V$ with $\{x,y\}\in M$, then we let \emph{$M(x)$} $\coloneqq y$ and say that $x$ and $y$ are partners of each other (under $M$); otherwise we let $M(x)\coloneqq \bot$.
+We say that a pair $\{x,y\}$ is \emph{unmatched} (under $M$) if $\{x,y\}\notin M$.
+A matching~$M$ is \emph{perfect} if every agent is assigned a partner by~$M$.
+An unmatched pair~$\{x,y\}\in E(G)\setminus M$ \emph{is blocking}~$M$ if the pair ``prefers'' to be matched with each other rather than staying in their current state, i.e., it holds that

 A matching~$M$ is \emph{stable} if no unmatched pair is blocking $M$.
-When the preferences may contain ties, our stability concept is sometimes referred to as \emph{weak stability} in the literature to distinguish from two other popular stability concepts, called \emph{strong stability} and \emph{super stability}~\cite{GusfieldIrving1989}.
+When the preferences may contain ties, our stability concept is sometimes referred to as \emph{weak stability} in the literature to distinguish from two other stability concepts, called \emph{strong stability} and \emph{super stability}~\cite{GusfieldIrving1989}.
 When the preferences do not contain ties, all these three stability concepts are equivalent.
 In this work, we only focus on \emph{weak stability}.
-For brevity's sake, we thus simply use \emph{stability} to refer to \emph{weak stability}.
+For the sake of brevity, we thus simply use \emph{stability} to refer to \emph{weak stability}.